VisualGadget/Garland/readme.md

 ```

 ## Flash MCU
-1. Connect Wemos D1 mini board with USB cable.
+1. Connect Wemos D1 mini board to PC using USB cable.
 2. Upload uPython firmware.
 See `./ext/uPython_start/readme.md`.
+3. Edit `./src/config_example.py` and save it as `config.py`.
-3. Run `udevadm info --name /dev/ttyUSB*` to get serial port path.
-Verify it in the `upload-src.sh` script.
+4. Run `udevadm info --name /dev/ttyUSB*` to get serial port path.
+Verify it in the shebang of the `upload-src.sh` script.
-4. Run `upload-src.sh` to upload project sources to MCU.
+5. Run `upload-src.sh` to upload project code to MCU.